 - Inspect catch basin filters frequently, especially after storm events.
-Clean and replace clogged inserts.
-For systems with clogged stone filters: pull away the stones from the inlet and clean or replace.
+Clean or replace clogged inserts.
+For systems with clogged stone filters pull away from the inlet and clean or replace.
 An alternative approach would be to use the clogged stone as fill and put fresh stone around the inlet. - Do not wash sediment into storm drains while cleaning.
 Spread all excavated material evenly over the surrounding land area or stockpile and stabilize as appropriate.